 Location: Central + A Convenient Saloon

 The location of the Grand is seemingly hard to beat.
-It’s right on Main Street, easy walking distance to most of the old city, including its best restaurant, Café Roka.
+It’s right on Main Street, within easy walking distance to most of the old city, including its best restaurant, Café Roka.

 Even better, the hotel has its own saloon on the ground floor where locals and guests mingle freely.
-They do serve some foods there too…not at the actual bar, but in the adjacent dining room/piano parlor/pool hall.
+They do serve some food there too…not at the actual bar, but in the adjacent dining room/piano parlor/pool hall.
 While I did sample a beer or two (Old Monkey Shine from our local Nimbus Brewery in Tucson), I didn’t dine here.
 So, can’t comment.

-The bar and back bar are old, perhaps as old as the hotel-saloon.
+The bar and back bar are old, perhaps as old as the hotel saloon.
 The bartender explained that though they aren’t original to this saloon, they were brought here from an old saloon in Tombstone.
-I had a beer with one of the painters who was there to paint some rooms upstairs and portions of the old bar.
+I had a beer with one of the painters who were there to paint some rooms upstairs and portions of the old bar.
 Good.
 It needed professional refinishing and a couple of coats of high-quality paint.

 Restoration & Upgrades